chef/automate/components/docs-chef-io/content/automate/chef_infra_server.md

 ![Add Chef Organization Popup Menu](/images/automate/add-chef-organization-popup-menu.png)

-Mention the correct Name, Projects, Admin User and Admin Key.
-Always use the exact detaials that were provided at the time of setting up **Kinfe**.
-In the Admin key, paste the contents of the `pem` file that was stored in the `~/.chef` folder.
+Add the Name, Projects, Admin User and Admin Key.
+Always use the exact details that were provided at the time of setting up **Knife**.
+Copy the contents of the `~/.chef/USER.pem` file and past it into the **Admin Key** field.
 Once done click **Add Chef Organization**.
 The desired organization will be added to the Chef Server.

 Click on any Chef Organization to view the **Objects**.